veraison/swid/CONTRIBUTING.md

 ### Presubmit checks

-TODO we probably should have a `scripts/presubmit.sh` which mirrors the CI tests:
+TODO(tho) we probably should have a `scripts/presubmit.sh` which mirrors the CI tests:
 * Linters, and
 * Code coverage